The data were formless like a cloud of tiny birds in the sky

 7.6 Create Your Own Correlation Question

 Write a plausible practice question involving any aspect of the use of correlation, and our workflow.
-Make use of the data from either the waders data, or else the cfseal data.
+Make use of the cfseal data which you can download here.

 Practice Question and Solution